sscotti/dicom-mcp/README.md

 current_node: "main"
 calling_aet: "MCPSCU"
 ```
-> [!NOTE]
+> [!WARNING]
-DICOM-MCP is an open source project that is not meant for clinical use, and it should therefore not be connected with live hospital databases or databases with patient-sensitive data.
-Doing this could lead to both loss of patient data, and patient data leaking onto the internet.
+DICOM-MCP is not meant for clinical use, and should not be connected with live hospital databases or databases with patient-sensitive data.
+Doing so could lead to both loss of patient data, and leakage of patient data onto the internet.
+DICOM-MCP can be used with locally hosted open-weight LLMs for complete data privacy.

 ### (Optional) Sample ORTHANC server
 If you don't have a DICOM server available, you can run a local ORTHANC server using Docker: